denismapa/certification-study/00-SY0-601_security_plus/00-chapter-1.md

         - Instant Messaging
         - SMS (Smishing)
     - Pretend to be social media websites, auctions sites, or communicationsa from friends or colleagues

+#### Types of Phishing
+- Spear Phishing
+    - Like Phishing, except the target is well reseasrched and appears to come from a trusted sender
+- Whaling
+    - Phishing campaigns that target the "big fish" within an organization for things like wire transfer, tax information and other financial data.
 - Smishing
+    - Phishing attacks carried over SMS

+#### Vishing
+- Voice Phishing
+    - Social Engineering techniques designed to get the victim to divulge personal or sensitive information
+    - Attacker poses as legitimate company, repair person, security personnel or someone of trust

+#### SPAM
+- Sending out large quantities of unsolicited emails
+    - Typically for commercial advertising
+    - Can also be used via social media, texts, Instant Messaging, Video & VoIP Spam
+- SPAM over Instant Messaging (SPIM)
+    - Can be more effective as the interactions can occur in real-time